Nicola West: Characterisation

 Nicola's persona is complex, she has been shown to be manipulative, usually with good intentions.
 Of this Bailey described her during an interview with the Herald Sun stating: "She's a bit of a vixen, but is quite down to earth as well.
 When you first see her, she's trying to impress everybody – she's dressed up, her hair is done and there's a lot of make-up, But gradually she feels more comfortable in Ramsay St and realises she doesn't have to do that, so the real her emerges."
 Defending her 'man eating' ways she added: "She does have a bit of sexual prowess but also has a very big heart and she's not coming from a really bad place.
 She's just looking for love.
 She has her femme-fatale moments, but she's a femme fatale with a really big heart and when the doors are closed she's not as sure of herself as she'd like people to think she is."
-According to Bailey Nicola's best qualities the fact she is a sexy siren and a big trouble-maker.
+According to Bailey, Nicola's best qualities are the fact she is a sexy siren and a big trouble-maker.

 When you first see Nicola, Bailey states: "If we were judging Nicola on first appearances I would say the word 'Vixen' describes her best".
 She also defended the first impressions of the character stating: "She is actually quite a multi-layered character and this made her really interesting to play.
 She has a lot of emotional baggage from her childhood, she seeks constant validation from men and is a pretty insecure and messed up woman at her core."
 Of her sisterly image she states: "She plays the smiley happy-go-lucky sister and she causes lots of trouble in the street but what it all comes down to, for Nicola, is her deep need to find love.
 I guess in a way we all have this need but Nicola's quest for love really does rule her life and causes her to make some wacky decisions..."
 Of her overall changes Bailey states: "She went through many highs and lows in the six months that I played her and the end of her first chapter was pretty heavy, playing her emotional breakdown was exhausting and challenging but I loved every minute of it."